ga-wdi-lessons/cs-algorithms/README.md

 The algorithm that gets you there in three guess is called "binary search".
 It goes like this:

 > 1. Divide the range in half.
-Guess the number in the middle.
-If you win,
+Ask: is the number in the middle <= your number?
->     great!
+> 1. If so, the answer is in the lower half-range
-> 1. If not, the answer is either in the upper half-range or lower half-range.
+> 1. If not, the answer is in the upper half-range
 > 1. Divide the upper or lower half-range in half, and guess the middle.
 Repeat
 >     until done.